Clients book with just their contact details

 Benefits Over Paper

-- Clients sign before arriving: Save 10-15 minutes per appointment
+- Clients sign before arriving: Saves time at the start of each appointment

-- Easy to search: Find any form in seconds
+- Easy to search: Find any form quickly

-- Health screening: Capture allergies, medications, conditions automatically
+- Health screening: Can capture allergies, medications, and conditions automatically

 - Legal protection: Timestamped signatures with IP logging